jennahd/PiN_meta-tutorial/README.md

 As an option, you can also run the tool TIARA ([Karlicki, Antonowicz, and Karnkowska](https://academic.oup.com/bioinformatics/article/38/2/344/6375939))as part of Whokaryote, which is a similar tool that identifies eukaryotic contigs in metagenomic datasets using a deep-learning approach.
 You can find information about the tool here: https://github.com/ibe-uw/tiara.

-Another option for distinguishing prokaryotic and eukaryotic contigs in metagenomic dataset is EukRep ([West et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29496730/)): https://github.com/patrickwest/EukRep
+Another option for distinguishing prokaryotic and eukaryotic contigs in metagenomic datasets is EukRep ([West et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29496730/)): https://github.com/patrickwest/EukRep

-The only way to install whokaryote is by making a conda environment.
+The only way to install Whokaryote is by making a conda environment.
 In our tests, this didn't work properly on all systems, so don't worry if it doesn't work for you (though you are of course always welcome to troubleshoot any installation issues!).
 ```
 conda create -c bioconda -n whokaryote whokaryote
 ```